Automobile Accident Procedures

 - Gather as much information as possible.
 Exchange auto registrations and license information.
 If neither of these forms of identification are available, you should get the name of the person driving the vehicle, the plate number and a description of the vehicle.

 - The University is self-insured for physical damage to University vehicles.

-- The University is insured for Automobile Bodily Injury with Lexington Insurance Company.
+- The University is insured for Automobile Bodily Injury with Zurich American Insurance Company.